 A great underground cavern, seen for the first time in centuries.
 Beams of light from the crumbling ceiling illuminate walls carved with depictions of ancient battles between gods; colossal statues of angels and demons lie broken next to the crypts they were built to stand guard over for eternity.
-The fallen angel from “Sad Wings of Destiny” wallows in a river of magma; the last diary of Aaron Turner sits disintegrating on a marble altar.
-It’s this sort of somberly majestic scene that “Lapsus” conjures in one’s mind.
+The fallen angel from “Sad Wings of Destiny” wallows in a river of magma; the last diary of Aaron Turner sits disintegrating on a marble altar; such are the somberly majestic scenes conjured by Lapsus

 Light Bearer’s vocalist, ‘Alex CF’, crafts a terrific story through lyrics and literary tie-ins.
 According to the band’s biography, the narrative is “based around a story written by [Alex], who drew influence from the writings of Philip Pullman’s ‘His dark materials’ trilogy, John Milton’s ‘Paradise Lost’, and the Book of Genesis, [in creating] an allegorical tale in which to forward atheist/anti-theist and free thought ideologies.”
 A bit wordy, but the point is made that this is both music and a philosophical statement.